The product on $\W$-spaces of rational forms: Product of spaces of -valued forms

-In order to prove convergence of a product of elements of two spaces $\W_{x_1, \ldots, x_k}$ and $\W_{y_1, \ldots, y_n}$ of rational $\W$-valued forms, we have to use a geometrical interpretation \cite{H2, Y}.
+In order to describe the $\epsilon$ product of elements of two spaces $\W_{x_1, \ldots, x_k}$ and $\W_{y_1, \ldots, y_n}$ of rational $\W$-valued forms, we use a geometric interpretation \cite{H2, Y}.
 Recall that a $\W_{z_1, \ldots, z_n}$-space is defined by means of matrix elements of the form \eqref{deff}.
 For a vertex algebra $V$, this corresponds \cite{FHL} to a matrix element of a number of $V$-vertex operators with formal parameters identified with local coordinates on a Riemann sphere.
-Geometrically, each space $\W_{z_1, \ldots, z_n}$ can be also associated to a Riemann sphere with a few marked points, and local coordinates vanishing at these points \cite{H2}.
+Geometrically, each space $\W_{z_1, \ldots, z_n}$ can be also associated to a Riemann sphere with a few marked points with local coordinates vanishing at these points \cite{H2}.
 An extra point can be associated to a center of an annulus used in order to sew the sphere with another sphere.
 The product \eqref{Z2n_pt_eps1q1} has then a geometric interpretation.
 The resulting model space would also be associated to a Riemann sphere formed as a result of sewing procedure.
-In Appendix \ref{sphere} we describe explicitly the geometrical procedure of sewing of two spheres \cite{Y}.
+In Appendix \ref{sphere} we describe explicitly the geometric procedure of sewing of two spheres \cite{Y}.

 Let us identify (as in \cite{H2, Y, Zhu, TUY, FMS, BZF}) two sets $(x_1, \ldots, x_k)$ and $(y_1, \ldots, y_n)$ of complex formal parameters, with local coordinates of two sets of points on the first and the second Riemann spheres correspondingly.
 Identify complex parameters $\zeta_1$, $\zeta_2$ of \eqref{Z2n_pt_eps1q1} with coordinates \eqref{disk} of the annuluses \eqref{zhopki}.
 After identification of annuluses $\mathcal A_a$ and $\mathcal A_{\overline{a}}$, $r$ coinciding coordinates may occur.
 This takes into account case of coinciding formal parameters.